Rohan: Engineering Management

 I’m also part of the tennis society - I find sports helps take my mind off academics, so I prefer these to joining the more academically-focused clubs.

-The university has so many more clubs and societies to offer across academics, theatrics, arts, music, sports, they are a must if you come here.
-Try to be a part of at least one club or society as it really boosts your morale and you’ll meet people from different backgrounds and across the student body, not just from your course.
+The university has so many more clubs and societies to offer across academics, theatrics, arts, music, sports - they are a must if you come here.
+Try to be a part of at least one club or society as it really boosts your morale, and you’ll meet people from different backgrounds from across the student body, not just from your course.

 My favourite thing about Queen Mary